-The fiancé visa, or K-1 visa, is a nonimmigrant (temporary) visa issued to the fiancé of a U.S. citizen in order to enter the U.S. for the purpose of getting married.
+The fiancé visa, or K-1 visa, is a nonimmigrant (temporary) visa issued to the fiancé of a U.S. citizen in order to enter the U.S. and get married.
 If the couple wishes, the foreign-born person can, after the marriage, apply to get lawful permanent residence (a green card) using the process known as "adjustment of status."
 (Or, the non-citizen can simply leave after 90 days.)
 The adjustment of status process does not require leaving the United States for the required green card interview.

 We'll give a step-by-step overview of these procedures below, all the way through to the green card application.
-Also double check that you qualify for a fiancé visa, as discussed in Who Is Eligible for a K-1 Fiancé Visa?
+Also, to double check that you qualify in the first place, see Who Is Eligible for a K-1 Fiancé Visa?

-Even before you get started on the application process, you should know that the fiancé and the U.S. citizen are required to have met within the last two years before filing the K-1 visa petition that starts off the process.
-If you have never met, or have been apart for all of the last two years, you will need to take care of this first.
+Before you get started on the visa paperwork, you should know that the fiancé and the U.S. citizen are required to have met within the two years before filing the K-1 visa petition that starts off the process.
+If you have never met each other, or have been apart for all of the last two years, you will need to take care of this first.
 In most cases, it's simplest to have the U.S. citizen travel to the foreign-born person's home country for a visit.

 The U.S. citizen, who will from now on be referred to as the "petitioner," must file a petition with United States Citizenship and Immigration Services (USCIS).
 This is done by mail, using USCIS Form I-129F, Petition for Alien Fiancé.

 The petitioner must pay nonrefundable fees to USCIS (check the USCIS website for the latest).